Wallan derailment

-The Wallan derailment occurred on 20 February 2020, when a NSW TrainLink XPT passenger train derailed while passing through a turnout at Wallan, Victoria, Australia.
+On 20 February 2020, a NSW TrainLink XPT passenger train derailed while passing through a turnout at Wallan, Victoria, Australia.
 Of the 162 total on board, there were two fatalities and 61 passengers were injured, eight of whom sustained serious injuries.

 The service was running from Sydney to Melbourne and was passing through Wallan.
-The interim report into the accident indicated that the train had entered the turnout, with a specified speed limit of 15 kph, at more than 115 kph.
-An investigation into the accident is ongoing.
+The interim report into the accident indicated that the train was travelling at more than 115 kph when it entered the turnout, which had a specified speed limit of 15 kph.

 Background

-On 3 February 2020, a vehicle had struck overhead wiring at Wallan, leading to a fire in a signalling hut which caused extensive damage to wiring and affecting signalling on the North East line between Donnybrook and Kilmore East.
+On 3 February 2020, a vehicle had struck overhead wiring at Wallan, leading to a fire in a signalling hut which caused extensive damage to wiring.
+This affected signalling on the North East line between Donnybrook and Kilmore East.
 Trains were signalled through the affected section using Caution Orders.
 On 6 February, this was changed to using Train Orders, a manual safe-working system.
 The points at the Wallan Loop were set to the straight ahead position and locked.
 No speed restriction was put in place.
 V/Line services in the Wallan area had been delayed in the weeks leading up to the accident due to the ongoing faults.
 On 20 February, trains were routed through the Wallan Loop for rail cleaning purposes.
 A speed limit of 15 kph entering the loop and 35 kph exiting the loop was put in place.
 Two V/Line trains passed through the loop before the XPT.